What Acquirers Look For in Product Identity Startups

 CRM Acquirers: Completing the Customer 360

-BrandedMark's approach to product lifecycle data describes how structured registration events create durable CRM-ready records at the moment of highest customer engagement — unboxing.
+BrandedMark's approach to product lifecycle data describes how registration events create durable CRM-ready records at the moment of highest engagement — unboxing.

 Insurance and Warranty Acquirers: The Data Entry Point

-Asurion's acquisition of Registria was not primarily about warranty claims software.
-It was about the registration event itself — the moment a customer enters their product serial number and contact details.
-That event is the richest customer acquisition signal in consumer electronics, and Asurion, which sells extended protection plans, needed direct access to it.
+What made Registria worth acquiring for Asurion?
+Not the claims software — the registration event itself.
+The moment a customer submits a serial number and contact details after unboxing is the most valuable customer acquisition signal in consumer electronics.
+Asurion, which sells extended protection plans, needed a direct channel to that moment.
+Registria owned it at scale.

-For insurance and extended warranty acquirers, the evaluation centres on three things: registration volume (how many new units are being registered per month), product category mix (high-ticket electronics and appliances command the best protection plan economics), and the directness of the manufacturer relationship.
-Platforms that aggregate warranty registrations across hundreds of brands without exclusive data rights are less valuable than those with deep, contractual data partnerships.
+Insurance and extended warranty acquirers evaluate three criteria: registration volume across the platform (how many new units are registered per month), product category mix (high-ticket electronics and appliances support the strongest protection plan economics), and the contractual directness of manufacturer relationships.
+Platforms that aggregate registrations across many brands without exclusive data rights are structurally less valuable than those with deep, documented partnerships.

 E-Commerce Acquirers: Extending Backwards from Returns

-For these acquirers, the connected product platform is a commerce extension.
-They evaluate: does the platform create a scan-to-buy flow that captures spare parts and accessories revenue?
-Can the platform attribute a parts purchase to a specific original unit registration?
-Is there a checkout infrastructure (Stripe Connect integration, tax jurisdiction handling, multi-currency pricing) that can scale?
+For e-commerce infrastructure acquirers, the evaluation is commerce-first.
+Does the platform generate a scan-to-buy flow that converts registered product owners into parts and accessories buyers?
+Can it attribute a parts purchase back to a specific serialised unit registration, closing the revenue loop?
+Is there a checkout layer — Stripe Connect integration, multi-currency pricing, tax jurisdiction logic — that can scale across brands without requiring per-customer implementation work?

-A platform that shows even modest spare parts revenue per registered unit — say, £4 to £8 average order value with 8–12% conversion — is demonstrating something that pure registration platforms cannot: that the product relationship converts to commerce.
+A platform showing even modest spare parts revenue per registered unit, say £4 to £8 average order value at 8–12% conversion, demonstrates something pure registration platforms cannot: the product relationship generates ongoing commerce.
+That distinction materially changes how an e-commerce acquirer prices the deal.

 Standards Bodies: Commercial Implementations at Scale

-A connected product platform that has built a conformant Digital Link resolver — one that correctly handles attribute filtering, redirect logic, and link type registry — is immediately useful to GS1 as a reference implementation and as a distribution channel.
-Platforms like BrandedMark that have built DPP-ready Digital Link infrastructure are well-positioned for this conversation.
+A platform with a conformant Digital Link resolver — one that correctly handles attribute filtering, redirect routing, and the link type registry — is immediately valuable as a reference implementation and distribution channel.
+Every brand onboarded becomes a live instance of the standard.
+GS1 cannot replicate that reach through documentation alone.

 What Every Acquirer Evaluates Regardless of Archetype

 Customer data moat.
 Is the product ownership data unique, structured, and not replicable from public sources?
-A database of 2 million serialised product registrations with email, product model, and purchase date is genuinely difficult to replicate.
-A list of QR scan events with no ownership linkage is not.
+Two million serialised registrations with email, product model, and purchase date cannot be bought or scraped.
+Anonymous scan logs cannot.

 Compliance readiness.
-GDPR-compliant data handling, ESPR Digital Product Passport conformance, and GS1 Digital Link resolver certification are table-stakes for any acquirer operating in European markets.
-The GS1 Digital Link standard (ISO/IEC 18975) is the globally recognised specification for encoding product identity in scannable codes — platforms with verified conformance reduce regulatory diligence risk materially.
-Platforms without documented compliance posture create deal risk.
+GDPR-compliant data handling, ESPR Digital Product Passport conformance, and GS1 Digital Link resolver certification are table-stakes for any acquirer with EU exposure.
+The GS1 Digital Link standard (ISO/IEC 18975) is the globally recognised specification for product identity in scannable codes — verified conformance reduces diligence risk materially.
+Gaps reprice or kill deals.

 Integration surface.
-The number and quality of pre-built integrations matters.
-ERP connectivity (SAP, Oracle, Microsoft Dynamics), CRM sync (Salesforce, HubSpot), e-commerce hooks (Shopify, Magento), and carrier APIs (DHL, UPS, Royal Mail) determine how quickly an acquirer can realise synergies.
+ERP connectivity (SAP, Oracle, Dynamics), CRM sync (Salesforce, HubSpot), e-commerce hooks (Shopify, Magento), and carrier APIs determine how fast an acquirer realises synergies.

 Team.
-Domain expertise in product identity, connected packaging, and EU regulatory affairs is scarce.
-Acquirers price it.
+Domain expertise in product identity and EU regulatory affairs is scarce — acquirers price it.

 Building for Acquirability Without Optimising for Sale

-The product operating system framing captures this: a platform that manages the full product lifecycle — from registration through warranty, support, parts commerce, and end-of-life — naturally generates the data assets that acquirers pay premiums to own.
+The product operating system framing captures this: a platform managing the full lifecycle from registration through warranty, support, and end-of-life naturally accumulates the data assets acquirers pay premiums for.
+Whether that value is realised through independence or acquisition is a decision for later.

 FAQ